What is a damp survey?

 Who Needs a Damp Survey?

-Landlords to ensure compliance with housing standards.
+Landlords: To ensure compliance with housing standards.